-Eat a sfogliatella at Sfogliatella Mary for the ultimate sfogliatella experience.
-Better yet try a few to find your personal favorite.
+Eat a sfogliatella at Sfogliatella Mary for the ultimate Naples sfogliatella experience.
+Better yet try a few and find your personal favorite.

 Sfogliatella Mary is located at Galleria Umberto I, 66, 80132 Napoli, Italy.

 Before Italy became an independent state, French rulers like Charles VIII, Louis XII and later Napoleon Bonaparte’s brother Joseph held periodic provenance over Naples for the last half a millennia.
-Maybe that’s how French pastries like the rum baba (baba au rhum in French) gained their popularity.
+Maybe that’s how French pastries like the Babà (Baba au Rhum in France) gained their popularity.

-You can find rum babas all over the Centro Storico, and the large dome topped, cup-like pastry carries a serious alcoholic punch.
-Other than drinking a caffè cornetto, eating a rum baba may be the best way to counterbalance the bitter strength of an afternoon caffè.
+Sold throughout the Centro Storico, these large dome-topped, cup-like pastry carries a serious alcoholic punch.
+Other than drinking a caffè cornetto, eating a Babà may be the best way to counterbalance the bitter strength of an afternoon caffè.

 Caffeteria Ippolito is located at Via dei Tribunali, 329, 80138 Napoli, Italy.

-Practically a twin to the French croissant, the Italian cornetto is a horn-shaped pastry that pairs well with coffee.
-Though just fine when served plain, the cornetto is even better when filled with fruit or topped with pistachio like the one we shared at Jamme Cafè.
+Practically a twin to the French Croissant, the Italian Cornetto is a horn-shaped pastry that pairs well with coffee.
+Though just fine when served plain, the Cornetto is even better when filled with fruit or topped with pistachio like the one we paired with coffee at Jamme Cafè.